2010 Singapore Grand Prix: Practice

 Adrian Sutil, who damaged his Force India's suspension in a crash during the second practice session.

 There were three practice sessions held in accordance with the 2010 regulations: two 90-minute sessions on Friday morning and afternoon and one 60-minute session on Saturday morning.
 The first practice session was initially held on a wet track with a clear sky after rainstorms earlier in the day left standing water on parts of the circuit, and high humidity slowed the drying process.
 These conditions meant drivers used intermediate tyres first before dry tyres were utilised in the session's closing minutes.
-Webber set the fastest time of the first session with a late lap of 1 minute and 54.589 seconds, one-tenth of a second faster than Michael Schumacher in second who was briefly quickest before Webber set his lap.
-Adrian Sutil, with a lap of 1:58.827, was third fastest, ahead of Vettel and Jaime Alguersuari.
-Button, Vitantonio Liuzzi, Sébastien Buemi, Kubica, and Vitaly Petrov rounded out the session's top ten fastest drivers.
+Webber set the fastest time of the first session with a late lap of 1:54.589, one-tenth of a second faster than Michael Schumacher in second who was briefly quickest before Webber set his lap.
+Adrian Sutil was third fastest ahead of Vettel, Jaime Alguersuari, Button, Vitantonio Liuzzi, Sébastien Buemi, Kubica, and Vitaly Petrov in positions four through ten.

 In the second practice session, when the track was still damp in some sections, Vettel set the fastest time of the night, a lap of 1:46.660 on super-soft tyres; Webber finished with the second fastest lap.
 Button drove aggressively and battled Vettel for the fastest time throughout before he ended with the third quickest lap, half a second off Vettel's pace.
 Alonso, who was fourth fastest, ran wide at turn 17 while on a quick lap and slid down the access road at the next corner; he stalled while attempting to rejoin the track and abandoned his car requiring marshals to push his Ferrari away from the track.
 Hamilton, Barrichello and Massa were in positions five to seven.
 The two Mercedes drivers were eighth and tenth; with Nico Rosberg ahead of Schumacher, separated by Kubica.
 Sutil's Force India was launched into the air when he hit a kerb at the Singapore Sling chicane and his front-left suspension was broken upon landing requiring him to miss half the session, and Alguersuari's left-rear tyre made contact with a barrier but he avoided major damage to his car.
 Sutil was fined US$10,000 (£6,300) by the stewards because he attempted to drive back to the pit lane in his damaged car and did not stop at a safe position on the circuit.